gustavogalvao/NEXT/ClientApp/README.md

 - ng generate component component-name
 - ng generate service service-name

-In the case of a huge return in datase, was implemented a pagination link

 ## Development server

 Before run this Web App, follow the steps below: